 The relatively low price of the Echo Show 5 definitely makes it a contender among all other smart home displays.
-It sells for $70, which is $160 cheaper than the Echo Show (2nd Gen).
-The least expensive video assistants up until this point had been the Nest Hub which started out retailing for around $130 and now sells for $100, or $30 more than the Echo Show 5.
-Now, there is the Lenovo Smart Clock that sells for around $60, but the Echo Show 5 has more features and is only $10 more.
+It sells for $70, which is less than half the price of the larger Echo Show (2nd Gen).
+The least expensive video assistants up until this point had been the Nest Hub which started out retailing for around $130 and now sells for $90, or $20 more than the Echo Show 5.
+Now, there is the Lenovo Smart Clock that sells for around $50, but the Echo Show 5 has more features and capabilities.
 No matter which smart display you compare it to the Echo Show 5 is still the best value option.

 |Echo Show 5||Echo Show (2nd Gen)|